bitwitch/tarball-extract/README.md

 is meant as a reference for how to combine these two libraries in C.

 #### Building
-Windows only, but the only platform specific code is creating a directory.
-Should be easy to port.
+Windows only, but the only platform specific code is creating a directory so it should be easy to port.

-On windows, make sure you have access to the msvc compiler in a command prompt, then from the project root run:
+On windows, make sure you have access to the msvc compiler in a command prompt, then from the project root run: `build`
-`build`

 #### Example
 To extract the included example run: